Calamity Jane: Books

 Calamity Jane was an important fictional character in the Deadwood Dick series of dime novels, beginning with the first appearance of Deadwood Dick in Beadle's Half-Dime Library issue #1 in 1877.
 This series, written by Edward Wheeler, established her with a reputation as a Wild West heroine and probably did more to enhance her familiarity to the public than any of her real life exploits.
-There is no evidence that she was consulted by Wheeler or approved the Deadwood Dick stories, so the character in the stories was entirely fictitious—as were the events described—but the fictional adventures were muddled in the public mind with the real Jane.

 Calamity Jane was the title character in a serial published in New York's Street & Smith's Weekly (1882) under the title, Calamity Jane: Queen of the Plains, by the author "Reckless Ralph".

 The science fiction writer A. Bertram Chandler included a character named Calamity Jane Arlen in his far future novels set on the frontier Rim Worlds, a space analogue of the Old West.

 A fictitious fight between Calamity Jane and an impostor is depicted in Thomas Berger's novel Little Big Man (1964).

 Jane is the central character in Larry McMurtry's book Buffalo Girls: A Novel (1990).

 Jane is a central character in Pete Dexter's novel Deadwood (1986).

 J. T. Edson features Calamity Jane as a character in a number of his books.

 In Calamity's Wake (2013), a novel of historical fiction written by Natalee Caple, Martha, or Calamity Jane, is one of two main narrators; the other is Jane's daughter Miette.

 Calamity Jane, légende de l'Ouest, written by Gregory Monro (2010), is the only French biography to this day.

 Calamity Jane appears in Michael Crichton's novel Dragon Teeth (2017).